 We have shown how viewing a programmable graphics processor as a general parallel computation device can help us leverage the graphics processor performance curve and apply it to more general parallel computations, specifically ray tracing.
-We have shown that ray casting can be done efficiently in graphics hardware.
+We have shown that ray tracing can be done efficiently in graphics hardware.
 We hope to encourage graphics hardware to evolve toward a more general programmable stream architecture.

+We also believe we have started down the path of merging ray tracing and the feed-forward pipeline.
 While many believe a fundamentally different architecture would be required for real-time ray tracing in hardware, this work demonstrates that a gradual convergence between ray tracing and the feed-forward hardware pipeline is possible.